ShuklaPrashant21/Campus_Recruitment/README.md

 2) Model Development to predict salary using Linear Regression and Random Forest Techniques.

+3) Model Development to predict placement status using Gaussian Naive Bayes.

 It was an Kaggle Dataset for learners.

 For more information, please visit https://www.kaggle.com/benroshan/factors-affecting-campus-placement